Are organic tampons worth the switch?

 And if you’re itching to get pregnant or are currently TTC, stick around—or scroll right to #8 below.

 Hoping to make peace with your privates?
 Switching to organic cotton tampons is something you’ll be thanked for profusely—scientifically speaking.
-Here are our Top 10 reasons your V will love you for it.
+Here are 10 reasons your V will love you for it.

 1. We Don’t Know What’s In Our Tampons

 Since we know that even products that do list their ingredients can’t always be blindly trusted, let’s just raise a red flag mentally.

 In October 2019, New York passed the “Menstrual Products Right to Know Act,” changing this for their citizens.

 2. We Use 10,000-16,000 Tampons in Our Lifetime